Sir Thomas Gresham

-Two of London’s leading men of the mid-century were the Gresham brothers, John and Richard.
+Two of London’s leading men of the mid-16th century were the Gresham brothers, John and Richard.
 They were hard-working members of the Mercers’ Company who both amassed a fortune and rose to become Mayor of London.
-John was one of the founders of the Muscovy Company and Richard, who lent money to Henry VIII, was knighted in 1531 and John six years later.
+John was one of the founders of the Muscovy Company.
+Richard, who lent money to Henry VIII, was knighted in 1531 and John six years later.
 Richard proposed a new establishment in Lombard Street where merchants could meet to do business with each other but he died before the plan could be realised.

 During the reign of Henry VIII the English Crown was funded in part by borrowing at the Antwerp bourse and during the reign of Edward VI it was managed by the royal agent William Dansall.
 Interest rates on the bourse were often manipulated by the Habsburg monarchy and when Dansall was forced to pay a higher rate of interest he was displaced by the King’s council with disastrous consequences to the cost of their borrowing.
 Dansall was therefore replaced by Gresham who then had good fortune when the price of bullion rose dramatically, giving him an opportunity to substantially reduce the Crown’s loans.

-Gresham’s moment of glory was cut short when the young Edward VI died and succeeded by his sister Mary.
-Gresham and his fellow Merchant Adventurers were suddenly out of favour due to their association with the Duke of Northumberland who had attempted to put Lady Jane Grey on the throne.
-He returned to his commercial activities.
+Gresham’s moment of glory was cut short when the young Edward VI died and was succeeded by his sister Mary.
+He and his fellow Merchant Adventurers were suddenly out of favour due to their association with the Duke of Northumberland who had attempted to put Lady Jane Grey on the throne.
+Gresham returned to his commercial activities.

 In 1544 Thomas married Anne Ferneley, the wealthy widow of a mercer, gaining an additional business as well as estates in Suffolk and Norfolk.
 The couple purchased a house in Cheapside and also had property in Antwerp.
 As he acquired or inherited further country estates his activities and income adjusted towards his properties and royal duties and away from mercantile commerce.